AmirMK/dino-fine-tuning-vertex/README.md

 ### 1. Clone the Repository

-First, clone this repository to your local machine:
+First, clone this repository to your GCP project:

 ```bash
 git clone https://github.com/AmirMK/dino-fine-tuning-vertex.git